Why buying beats renting: 5 benefits only homeowners can enjoy

 1. Never throwing away money on rent

 Unlike your monthly rent, the payments homeowners make on their mortgage actually help strengthen your financial future.
 As homeowners steadily pay down their mortgage, they also build up home equity.
-And once you reach 20% equity in your home, you can tap that equity through a home equity loan or opt to refinance your mortgage to secure a lower interest rate or shorter term.
+And once you reach 20% equity in your home, you can tap into it through a home equity loan or opt to refinance your mortgage to potentially secure a lower interest rate or shorter term.1

 2. Enjoying fixed housing expenses